 Cassie:

-Hi, I am here today with Joel Reichenbach.
+Hi, I am here today with Jarod Haskell.
 Joel is on our Development Team and he works with churches.
 The reason we wanted to come and talk today is because we know that churches are such an important part of our mission.
 We hear from survivors who share with us all the time how they will go oftentimes to their pastor, lay leader or another member of their congregation to confide in them about what they’re experiencing as it pertains to domestic abuse.

 Joel: